ZeroTwoModz/NULL/README.md

 # Installation
-Go to https://github.com/ZeroTwoModz/NULL/releases/tag/0.0.1 and download file with name "null"
+Go to https://github.com/ZeroTwoModz/NULL/releases/tag/0.0.1 and download file with the name "null"

 # HOW TO RUN IT ON LINUX